Memorial to Elizabeth II, London: Design

 The Foster + Partners team was announced as the winner on 24 June 2025.
-A translucent cast-glass bridge, inspired by the Queen's wedding tiara, the Queen Mary Fringe tiara, will replace the existing Blue Bridge.
-A statue of the Queen will stand in a new civic space named Queen Elizabeth II Place at Marlborough Gate.
-A separate statue of both the Queen and Prince Philip, Duke of Edinburgh together is to sit at a newly named Prince Philip Gate on Birdcage Walk.
-Other features will include a wind sculpture by Yinka Shonibare, a "communities of the UK" garden, Commonwealth garden, and a Prince Philip Gate garden.
-Martin Jennings was announced as the designer for the Queen's statue in September 2025.
+A translucent cast-glass bridge, inspired by the Queen's wedding tiara, the Queen Mary Fringe Tiara, will replace the existing Blue Bridge.
+Statues of the Queen and Prince Philip will stand in a new civic space named Queen Elizabeth II Place at Marlborough Gate.
+A separate statue of the Queen will be located on Birdcage Walk.
+Other features will include a wind sculpture by Yinka Shonibare, a Commonwealth compass by Norman Foster, a "communities of the UK" garden, Commonwealth garden, and a Prince Philip Gate garden.

+Martin Jennings was announced as the designer for the Queen's statue overlooking The Mall in September 2025.
+Although initial illustrations of the statue had shown the Queen on a horse, in January 2026 Jennings confirmed she would be standing, later revealing that she would be depicted in the robes of the Order of the Garter, using the painting by Pietro Annigoni as a reference.
+Prince Philip will be depicted wearing the uniform of the Admiral of the Fleet.
+At the same time Karen Newman was announced as designer for the smaller statue on Birdcage Walk.